Fussell fuels Faulkner students’ desire to achieve their goals

 For years, Faulkner University Director for the Center of Disability Services Nichole Fussell faced an uphill academic battle.
 Now, she is able to promote the services that helped her earn college degrees and open doors for others facing similar challenges.

 Unlike some students with learning disabilities, Fussell was able to push through high school and enter college before she realized she needed assistance.
-She said she was tested for learning disabilities at a young age but did not receive accommodations because she was on track.
+She said she was tested for learning disabilities at a young age but did not receive accommodations because she attended a private school and accommodations were not offered.

 It was not until she was a 19-year-old member of the Troy University track team and struggling in the classroom that she was tested again.